COMMUNITY

 We've seen incredible stories of transformation as churches become centers of hope, offering tangible support to their communities.
 From health clinics to educational programs, these churches are making a profound impact and making their communities a better place.

-A holistic approach of empowering local pastors, working alongside the church, and connecting HopeGo mission trip teams to strategically serve communities ensures that people experience the life-changing love and hope of Christ.
+A holistic approach of empowering local pastors, working alongside the church, and connecting mission trip teams to strategically serve communities ensures that people experience the life-changing love and hope of Christ.

 Show More